Code-Institute-Submissions/Paul-Glanville-milestone3_NovResub/README.md

 ---

 ### Functions
+Log in - once clicked onwill take to another page or popup on the page to allow an existing user to log into their profile.
+Register - once this button has been clicked the user will then be taken to another page/ or a popup and be able to create a new profile.

 ---

-### Languages
+### Languages and Databases

-The languages used are HTML, CSS, JavaScript, Python and MongoDB database.
+The languages used are HTML, CSS, JavaScript, Python, MongoDB database, Materialize

 ---

+### Credits

+Excellence mentor for the guidance with the project, Code institute.